Richard Joseph Malone: Bishop of Buffalo

 In January 2014, Malone was appointed chairman of the USCCB Committee on Laity, Marriage, Family Life, and Youth.
 On February 4, 2015, he issued a letter condemning the film Fifty Shades of Grey on the eve of its release in theaters.
 In his statement, Malone spoke of "...the beauty of the Church's teaching on the gift of sexual intimacy in marriage, the great dignity of women, and the moral reprehensibility of all domestic violence and sexual exploitation."

 On September 12, 2018, leaked church records showed that there were 106 clergy in the Diocese of Buffalo who had been credibly accused of sexually abusing children, far more than a list of 42 which had been released by the diocese in March 2018.

 On September 20, 2019, leaked audio recordings of Malone revealed that he diverted 40 percent of donations sent to Catholic charities in the diocese to a foundation known as "The Bishop's Fund for the Faith."
 The foundation was included in the diocese's budget as a separate corporate entity, which would protect the money from lawsuits and bankruptcy.
-On September 24, 2019, following the start of a criminal investigation against diocese priest Jeffrey Novak, Malone published an Adult Sexual Misconduct Policy and Procedures and a new Code of Pastoral Conduct for Clergy.
+On September 24, 2019, following the start of a criminal investigation against Reverend Jeffrey Novak, Malone published an Adult Sexual Misconduct Policy and Procedures and a new Code of Pastoral Conduct for Clergy.
 On October 3, 2019, the Congregation for Bishops in Rome assigned Bishop Nicholas DiMarzio to investigate Malone's handling of the Diocese of Buffalo.

 Resignation and legacy

-Pope Francis accepted Malone's resignation as bishop of the Diocese of Buffalo on December 4, 2019.
-60 Minutes Overtime reported that Malone's resignation was linked to leaked sex abuse documents which were reported by 60 Minutes journalist Bill Whitaker in 2018.
+Pope Francis accepted Malone's resignation as bishop of Buffalo on December 4, 2019.
+The TV program 60 Minutes Overtime reported that Malone's resignation was linked to leaked sex abuse documents which were reported by 60 Minutes journalist Bill Whitaker in 2018.
 On December 10, 2019, Malone said he submitted his resignation early so the diocese could "move forward" and added: "It's just the right thing to do, and I'll still be living in the Buffalo area because I'm still a Bishop in good standing, so you'll see me around."

 On November 23, 2020, New York Attorney General Letitia James filed a lawsuit against Malone, the Diocese of Buffalo and Auxiliary Bishop Emeritus Edward M. Grosz.
 The lawsuit claimed that the defendants misused diocese funds to cover up alleged sex abuse of over two dozen priests.
 At the same time, the attorney general released a 218-page report detailing a two-year investigation of all the defendants.